RTMP vs. RTSP: Which Streaming Protocol is Right for You?

 RTMP and RTSP are both streaming protocols.
 Streaming data through these protocols entails having sets of rules that govern how data travels from one system of communication to another.
 If the video data you’re trying to send to your viewers is a car, then the streaming protocol is the road that the car takes to get from one place to another.

-The two most common streaming protocols are RTMP and RTSP, which is why you will often see comparisons of RTSP vs RTMP.
+The two most common streaming protocols are RTMP and RTSP, which is why you will often see comparisons between RTSP and RTMP.

 While they both accomplish similar goals, when we compare RTSP vs RTMP there are some important differences.